 The following program review procedures include an explanation how they are intended to assist faculty and administration decision-making, the different types of reviews conducted, the review process, considerations for reviews of programs with specialized accreditations, the basic review calendar, and format for reviews.

 These procedures are based upon the following University of Alaska Board of Regents policy and regulations:

 A. In accordance with P10.04.020, it is the responsibility of the board to review and cause the initiation, augmentation, reduction or discontinuance of programs according to the mission of the university and its constituent institutions.
 This includes a degree or certificate program approved by the board.

 B. Each MAU will conduct assessments of all instructional, research, and service programs with respect to quality, efficiency, and contribution to mission and goals.
 Assessments of instructional programs will include analysis of educational effectiveness as an essential part of the ongoing continuous improvement and accreditation processes.
-Assessments will be conducted at a minimum of every five years.
+Assessments will be conducted at a minimum of every seven years.
 Occupational endorsements and workforce credentials approved by the president will be subject to review at the MAU level.